ForgeRock/forgeops/README.ng.md

 complexity of the logic instead of python.
 However, bash is a good choice for what we are doing.
 Most of what the forgeops script does is execute command lines.
 Bash is tailor made for that.
 We use python for scripts that are heavy on data structure manipulation.
-This is why `forgeops-ng env` and `forgeops-ng info` are written in python, and the rest are in bash.
+This is why `forgeops env` and `forgeops info` are written in python, and the rest are in bash.

-Also, by making forgeops-ng be a simple wrapper, it keeps the different functions clearly delineated so it is clear and easy to see what is going on inside that script.
+Also, by making forgeops be a simple wrapper, it keeps the different functions clearly delineated so it is clear and easy to see what is going on inside that script.

 ### Helm Support

 As of 7.5, both Kustomize and Helm are supported by forgeops.
-Those of you that want to use the Helm chart, can use forgeops-ng to generate a values file per environment.
-Also, the `forgeops-ng build --env-name ENV_NAME` command will update the values file for the environment given just like it updates the `image-defaulter` in the Kustomize overlay.
+Those of you that want to use the Helm chart, can use forgeops to generate a values file per environment.
+Also, the `forgeops build --env-name ENV_NAME` command will update the values file for the environment given just like it updates the `image-defaulter` in the Kustomize overlay.

 The `values.yaml` file contains all of the values.
 The other files group the different values so that you may use them individually if you need or want to.

-The `forgeops-ng env --env-name test` command will create or update a folder in /path/to/forgeops/helm/test with different values files.
+The `forgeops env --env-name test` command will create or update a folder in /path/to/forgeops/helm/test with different values files.

 ```
 > cd $HOME/git/forgeops
-> ./bin/forgeops-ng env --env-name test --small -f test.example.com
+> ./bin/forgeops env --env-name test --small -f test.example.com

     Creating new overlay
-    From: /Users/myUser/git/forgeops/kustomize-ng/overlay/default
+    From: /Users/myUser/git/forgeops/kustomize/overlay/default
-    To: /Users/myUser/git/forgeops/kustomize-ng/overlay/test
+    To: /Users/myUser/git/forgeops/kustomize/overlay/test

 /Users/myUser/git/forgeops/helm/test not found, creating.
 ```